 Recently, I concluded my studies and earned my Masters of Science in Applied Exercise Science (Sport Nutrition concentration) from Concordia University-Chicago.
 I also became myaCertified Personal Trainer from the National Strength & Conditioning Association and Certified Sport Nutritionist from the International Society of Sport Nutrition.

 Beyond running, I am a wife, toddler mom, and rescue dog owner.
-After a weekend long run, you can often find me out in the mountains of Boulder, enjoying a craft beer, or watching MCU movies with the family.
-I am currently in coursework to earn my Master’s of Science in Applied Exercise Science from Concordia-University-Chicago.
+After a weekend long run, you can often find me out in the mountains of Boulder, cycling gravel trails, or watching movies with the family.

-Please remember that I am not a registered dietician, personal trainer, or medical professional; advice on this website does not serve as dietary or medical advice.
+Please remember that I am not a registered dietician or medical professional; advice on this website does not serve as medical advice.